tfeldmann/Arduino-Timeout/README.md

-# Minimal Timeout for Arduino
+# Timeout library for Arduino

 ![Unit tests](https://github.com/tfeldmann/Arduino-Timeout/workflows/Unit%20tests/badge.svg)
 ![Compile examples](https://github.com/tfeldmann/Arduino-Timeout/workflows/Compile%20examples/badge.svg)

 The ideal library for heartbeats, timeouts and repeated timers.
 Easier to use than your kitchen timer.

-*This is a library I use in almost all of my projects.
-It is fully unit-tested, production-ready and works on all platforms (AVR, SAM, ESP...) that support the arduino core.*
+_This is a library I use in almost all of my projects.
+It is fully unit-tested, production-ready and works on all platforms (AVR, SAM, ESP...) that support the arduino core._

 ## Quickstart